venice1200/MiSTer_tty2oled/README.md

 **Other:** MEMTEST, MENU (shows the MiSTer Logo fading in with an particle effect), QWERTZ (does nothing, it's **first transmission**).

 ### Arduino (SD Version)
-The SD Version supports the **live** download of the Pictures from SD Card.
+The SD Version supports the **live** download of Pictures from SD Card.
 No need to keep the Pictures in Code.
 You need an Arduino compatible Hardware plus/with an SD Slot/Breakout.
 I use an ESP32 TTGO-T8 v1.7.1 with an integrated SD Slot.
 The SD Card must be formatted with FAT or FAT32.